John Lithgow: 2016–2019: The Crown and other roles

+2020–present: Giant and expansion

 In 2020, Lithgow portrayed the attorney Elias Birchard "E.B."
 Jonathan in season one of the HBO reboot of Perry Mason.
 In the story, Mr. Birchard starts out as the employer of Mason, who is his investigator.
 On June 28, 2021, Showtime confirmed that Lithgow would reprise his role of Arthur Mitchell in the ten-episode Dexter limited series, with Clyde Phillips returning as the head writer.
 The series premiered on November 7, 2021.
-In 2022, Lithgow portrayed Harold Harper in the Hulu series The Old Man, opposite Jeff Bridges.
-For his performance, he received a nomination for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.
+In 2022, Lithgow portrayed former FBI Assistant Director Harold Harper in the Hulu series The Old Man, opposite Jeff Bridges.
+Lithgow was drawn to the show for the opportunity to work with Bridges, calling him "a wonderful actor" and found the plot "to be an extremely unusual story" only comparable to Grumpy Old Men.
+Mike Hale credited Lithgow with giving "an expertly entertaining performance as Chase’s primary nemesis", and Dave Nemetz of TVLine praised Lithgow and Bridges with making "a formidable cat-and-mouse duo, in the vein of The Fugitive's Harrison Ford and Tommy Lee Jones."
+For his performance, he was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.

 In 2022, Lithgow presented Liv Ullmann with the Academy Honorary Award at the Governors Awards.
 In 2023, Lithgow played Peter Leaward in Martin Scorsese's Killers of the Flower Moon.
 The film co-starred Leonardo DiCaprio, Lily Gladstone, and Robert De Niro, and it received ten Academy Award nominations, including for Best Picture.

-In May 2024, Lithgow was announced to be starring alongside Olivia Colman in the film Jimpa, directed by Australian director Sophie Hyde and filmed in South Australia, Amsterdam, and Helsinki.
-That same year, he starred in the conspiracy thriller Conclave (2024), directed by Edward Berger.
+In 2024 Lithgow starred in the conspiracy thriller Conclave, directed by Edward Berger.
 The film revolves around a fictional story about cardinals who are tasked in finding a successor to a deceased Pope.
 Lithgow starred opposite Ralph Fiennes, Stanley Tucci, and Isabella Rossellini.
 In an interview, Lithgow said the film "resonates so much with our historical moment, even though it's about this very esoteric, hidden and misunderstood cabal of secret people."
 Kristy Puchko of Mashable called his performance "intriguingly slippery".
-Lithgow next appeared in the psychological horror The Rule of Jenny Pen.
+Lithgow next appeared in the psychological horror The Rule of Jenny Pen (2024).
 Peter Bradshaw observed that Lithgow played his character with "true hideousness".
 While Alison Foreman of IndieWire praised Lithgow, she lamented that his character's "overwritten origin story means not even the legendary actor can make up the scads of solo brooding sessions this bloated effort would be better without."
 Also in 2024, he participated in the Netflix-released animated movie Spellbound, with Rachel Zegler, Nicole Kidman, Javier Bardem, and Nathan Lane.

 In September 2024, Lithgow portrayed Roald Dahl in the West End production of the Mark Rosenblatt play Giant at the Royal Court Theatre.
 Arifa Akbar of The Guardian described his performance as "fabulous", adding that he bore an "uncanny resemblance to the writer".
 For his performance, he received the Laurence Olivier Award for Best Actor.

 On February 25, 2025, Lithgow confirmed previous reports that he would play Dumbledore in the HBO Harry Potter series.